Warawreh/AmazonTechathon/readme.md

 You also can search for courses using search bars

+<h2>Course Suggestion</h2>
+This tool give the user the best courses to take in the current semester depending on the finished courses by this user

 <h2>Discussion</h2>

 To make the website better we added a discussion section in it , this way students can easily communicate with each other.

 There is a comment area for each subject , you can enter it by going to 'Discussion/ناقش '  then choosing the subject you want to know more about , there you can ask questions , read previous opinions and discuss some with other students.